DevExpress/devextreme-documentation/concepts/05 Widgets/Tooltip/00 Overview.md

-The **Tooltip** widget displays a tooltip for a specified element on the page.
+The **Tooltip** UI component displays a tooltip for a specified element on the page.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Tooltip/Overview/"